-A light pillar is created by the reflection of light from ice crystals with near horizontal parallel planar surfaces.
+A light pillar is created by the reflection of light from ice crystals with nearly horizontal parallel planar surfaces.
 The light can come from the Sun (usually at or low to the horizon) in which case the phenomenon is called a sun pillar or solar pillar.
 It can also appear to come from the Moon or even from terrestrial sources such as streetlights.

 There are billions of micro-sized ice crystals in clouds (even in warmer weather) or in minute snow crystals, and as these column-shaped ice crystals drift earthward, they tip and tilt.
 There are “upper pillars” that are formed when light is reflected downward toward our eyes and “lower pillars” when light is reflected upward from the topmost crystal faces.

 I have read that the best time to see them is at sunset when a storm front is approaching (there might be a veil of cirrus clouds in the west).
-If those crystals happen to be nearly perfectly horizontal, a narrow column is the result.
-If they are tilted at various angles to the horizontal, then a the pillar of light spreads into what might look more like broad feathers to the Moon’s sides.
+If those crystals happen to be nearly perfectly horizontal, a narrow column is a result.
+If they are tilted at various angles to the horizontal, then a pillar of light spreads into what might look more like broad feathers to the Moon’s sides.

 2 thoughts on “A Trapper’s Full Moon (and maybe even a Moon pillar)”